-Some of our clients still define their target based solely on demographics and category volume (such as 18-29 year-old heavy fast food buyers), but most have evolved to use a more attitudinal lens since it helps them understand how to win with their target.
+Some of our clients still define their target based solely on demographics and category volume (such as 18-to-29-year-old, heavy fast food buyers), but most have evolved to use a more attitudinal lens since it helps them understand how to win with their target.

-That might mean adjusting your study qualifications to exclude some segments and set maximums on others; or it might simply mean using your target segment(s) as a key analysis point in the reporting.
+That might mean adjusting your study qualifications to exclude some segments and setting maximums on others; or it might simply mean using your target segment(s) as a key analysis point in the reporting.

 - If your brand tracker is already ongoing, and the segmentation is attitudinal, insert the typing tool at the end of the survey so it doesn’t impact respondents’ mindset as they enter the survey.
 You won’t be able to screen people out based on it, but you’ll be able to filter your analysis to targets without putting trendability at risk.

-- If the base sizes of target segments are too small on a monthly basis, you can always do the segment-level reads at a quarterly level.
+- If the base sizes of target segments are too small on a monthly basis, you can always do the segment-level reads every quarter.

-- And don’t be surprised if the segment sizes in your tracker do not perfectly align with the original market segmentation study sizes.
-Different screening criteria, or even just context effects, can lead to different segment sizes in the tracker.
-But over time you’ll be able to see if segment sizes appear to be shifting.
+- Don’t be surprised if the segment sizes in your tracker do not perfectly align with the original market segmentation study sizes.
+Different screening criteria (or even just context effects) can lead to different segment sizes in the tracker.
+Over time, you’ll be able to see if segment sizes appear to be shifting.

 3. Can including your market segmentation also improve the quality of your total tracking data?

-Most markets are comprised of a consistent cohort of consumers that evolves very gradually over time.
-If you are surveying “past three month [whatevers]” and the category is not highly seasonal (like charcoal), then you would expect the demographic and attitudinal segment makeup of your qualified respondents to remain stable from quarter to quarter.
+Most markets are comprised of a consistent cohort of consumers that evolve very gradually over time.
+If you are surveying the “past three month of X” and the category is not highly seasonal, then you would expect the demographic and attitudinal segment makeup of your qualified respondents to remain stable from quarter to quarter.
 Examples of stable categories include dog food, toilet paper, banking, etc.

 4. Do you have room to include the segments?